Section of the De Bayonneville Map of Marienward

-Geertje married Steven Jansen Conick before 1673, although they were estranged sometime before the making of her will in 1684 which mentions her surviving children and her home opposite Castle Island.
+Geertje married Steven Jansen Conick before 1673, although they were estranged sometime before the making of her Geertje's Will which mentions her surviving children and her home opposite Castle Island.

 The three sons of Geertje, Gijsbert, Cornelis and Jan adopted the family name 'Van Der Hoeven' which their father had used back in the Netherlands.
 Gradually, this name changed into several phonetic variations, the most common of which are Vanderhoof and Vanderhoef.

 Cornelis Cornelis Van Der Hoeven, the second son of the family, lived in Albany and was an official carter and the master of a sloop trading between Albany and New York.
 He died in January 1688 and his widow and children moved to Brooklyn.
 They became the ancestors of the branches of the Vanderhoef family in Bedford, New York and Monmouth and Middlesex Counties, New Jersey.

 Jan Cornelis, probably the youngest son, was associated with the town of Kinderhook until the 1680s after which he settled in Albany.
 He was probably involved in river transportation with his brother, Cornelis.

 Elizabeth van der Hoeven married Jurien Calyer about 1667 and they lived in Kinderhook for several years before moving to Brooklyn.

 Neeltje van Der Hoeven lived in Albany and was at her mother's home in 1684.
 Little is known of her.

 The sixth child remains a mystery.
 She may have been Jantgen, daughter of Cornelis Gijsbertsen, mentioned in the register of members of the Beesd Church in 1659 or, as Ledley suggests, Hadduwina(Edwina?)
 Vanderhoven who witnessed a baptism at the New York DRC in 1684.

 Fairfield (Gansegaat) Dutch Reformed Church, Essex Co NJ